Chris Curtis (fighter)

-Christopher Alan Curtis (born July 15, 1987) is an American mixed martial artist currently competing in the middleweight division of the Ultimate Fighting Championship (UFC).
+Christopher Alan Curtis (born July 15, 1987) is an American professional mixed martial artist and former boxer.
+He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2009, he has also competed for the Professional Fighters League (PFL).
-As of December 13, 2022, he is #14 in the UFC middleweight rankings.

-Background
+Early life

 Curtis was born and grew up in Cincinnati, Ohio.
 He has a sister and a brother.
-Despite aspirations of becoming a lawyer, he dropped out of the law school in pursuit of a career in mixed martial arts.
+Despite aspirations of becoming a lawyer, he dropped out of school in pursuit of a career in mixed martial arts.

 Mixed martial arts career

 Early career

 Curtis amassed a record of 18–5 in the North American regional circuit while capturing Welterweight Championships in CES MMA, Z Promotions and Premier MMA Championship.

 Dana White's Tuesday Night Contender Series and first retirement

 Curtis was then invited to face Sean Lally at Dana White's Contender Series 9 on June 12, 2018.
 He won the fight via third-round knockout but retired after he was not awarded a UFC contract.

 Curtis would however return to fight for the vacant Z Promotions Middleweight title against Matt Dwyer on January 21, 2019, winning the bout via majority decision.